Rigid Inclusions

 Specific soil characteristics dictate whether rigid inclusions or aggregate piers are a best-fit for cost-effective ground improvement that will meet bearing requirements and settlement criteria.

-Subsurface Constructors installs rigid inclusions for transportation ground support.
-Subsurface Constructors has designed and installed ground improvement for more than 900 projects.
+Subsurface Constructors installs rigid inclusions and aggregate piers to ground support large fills on site.
+Subsurface Constructors has designed and installed ground improvement for more than 1300 projects.

 What are Rigid Inclusions?

-Rigid inclusions are unreinforced, grouted or concrete columns installed in very soft soils to meet settlement criteria and improve bearing capacity for support of shallow foundations of a structure.
-They are considered ground improvement because they are not structurally connected to the building they support.
+Rigid inclusions are unreinforced, grouted concrete columns installed in very soft soils to meet settlement criteria and improve bearing capacity for support of shallow foundations of a structure.
+They are considered ground improvement because they are not structurally connected to the building they support, and are typically used when the soils are too soft and/or loads are too high for aggregate piers.

 In addition to the grouted columns, an essential element of rigid inclusion ground improvement is the load transfer platform, or LTP.
 This is a layer of granular, structural fill that bridges the load between the rigid inclusions and prevents too much point stress on the footing.